 What is Builder’s Risk insurance?

-Builder’s Risk Insurance is a policy that has been specifically designed to protect your interests in materials, equipment and fixtures awaiting installation, or transportation to the construction site.
-Your Builder’s Risk policy usually has a cover limit that is determined using an estimate of your construction budget.
+Builder’s Risk Insurance is a policy that protects your interests in materials, equipment and fixtures awaiting installation, or transportation to the construction site.
+Determine the cover limit of your Builder’s Risk policy using an estimate of your construction budget.